Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `castSoundEffect`

+*Read-only*.
 The path to the sound effect to play when casting.

 **Returns**: